 Doctors are working to learn more about CUP, ways to prevent cancer, how to best treat CUP, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Using tumor genetics to diagnose the primary site.
 Different tissues within the body make different proteins, depending on which genes are active.
 This is called gene expression.
 For example, some of the genes expressed by healthy lung cells are different from those expressed by healthy colon cells.
-When cancers develop in these organs, they usually have the same organ-specific pattern of gene expression.
-It is now possible to analyze a tumor sample from a biopsy to find the genes being expressed, which usually predicts the place where the cancer began.
+When cancer develops in these organs, it usually has the same organ-specific pattern of gene expression.
+It is now possible to analyze a tumor sample from a biopsy to figure out which genes are being expressed.
+This usually can predict the location where the cancer began.

-As mentioned in the Treatment Options section, site-specific treatment based on molecular tumor profiling prediction is replacing empiric chemotherapy as the standard treatment for patients with CUP who do not fit into any of the specific subgroups described.
-Ongoing clinical trials are further examining the outcome of assay-directed treatment in order to better define its role in treating CUP.
+As mentioned in the Treatment Options section, site-specific treatment based on molecular tumor profiling prediction is replacing empiric chemotherapy as the standard treatment for patients with CUP who do not fit into any of the specific subgroups.
+Ongoing clinical trials continue to look at the outcomes of assay-directed treatment in order to better define its role in treating CUP.

 Targeted therapy.
 As outlined in the Treatment Options section, targeted therapy is directed at specific molecular abnormalities within the cancer cell or the surrounding tissue environment that contributes to cancer growth and spread.
-These abnormalities include gene mutations in the cancer and abnormal activity of various signaling proteins within the cancer cell.
-Learn more about targeted treatments .
+These abnormalities include gene mutations in the tumor and abnormal activity of various signaling proteins within cancer cells.
+Learn more about the basics of targeted treatments .